batmanlab/drugEmbedding/README.md

-# drugEmbedding
+# Hierarchical Drug Embedding
-Hierarchical Embedding for Drugs.
+This is the repository for the KDD submission of "Semi-supervised Hierarchicical Drug Embedding in Hyperbolic Space"

 # Applications of drug embedding
 * for building a drug hierarchy